Wonders of the East: Nowell Codex

 The manuscript is heavily damaged from the Cotton Library fire in 1731 and so some parts of accompanying texts are missing.
 The codex may have been intentionally put together because four of the manuscripts discuss monsters.
-Furthermore, it is a liber monstrorum, or book of marvels, designed for entertainment along with the usual edification.
 Andy Orchard argues the monsters witnessed in The Wonders of the East are identifiable in other texts of the manuscript.
 The Donestre are described as cannibal creatures who lure foreigners in with "devious words" before eating all but their heads.
 These monsters sit and "weep over the head", which scholars such as Orchard have used to show how the creature resembles Grendel's Mother from Beowulf.
 Orchard further argues that these monsters reflect those who do not conform to Anglo-Saxon norms, and are a construction of the "other".
 Christopher Monk discusses theories focused on the sexuality and femininity of the monsters found in The Wonders of the East.
 He claims these monsters are depictions of human sexuality, aided by the illuminations which accompany the prose.

-The text is the only one from the Nowell Codex to be illustrated or "illuminated" which some highlight as central to the monster studies applied to the manuscript.
+The text is the only one from the Nowell Codex to be illustrated or "illuminated," which some highlight as central to the monster studies applied to the manuscript.
 Orchard argues that the text is a liber monstrorum and illustrations aid the reader in studying the creatures described in the prose.
 Other creatures encountered include the snakes, which may stand for the dragon.
 These creatures are said to have "horns as large as rams" and anyone who "strikes them or touches them" will die and the area around them "set ablaze".
-Another creature called a conopenae was said to have the head of a dog, which some scholars have argued links with Saint Christopher from an earlier text, who according to legend had the head of a dog.
+Another creature called a conopenae was said to have the head of a dog, which some scholars have argued links with Saint Christopher, whose hagiography is included in the Nowell Codex.
+According to the Vitellius version of his Life, he 'wæs healf hundisces manncynnes' (was of the race of the dog-heads / of the half-dog people).